user00000001/tesrasdk-ts/README.md

 <script src="./lib/browser.js"></script>
 ````

-Everything will be available under the `Ont` variable, just like in the `require` example above.
+Everything will be available under the `Tst` variable, just like in the `require` example above.

 ```
-var wallet = Ont.Wallet.create('test');
+var twallet = Tst.TWallet.create('test');
 ```

 ## Contributing

-Contributors are welcome to the `ontology-ts-sdk`.
+Contributors are welcome to the `tesra-ts-sdk`.
 Before beginning, please take a look at our [contributing guidelines](CONTRIBUTING.md).
-You can open an issue by [clicking here](https://github.com/ontio/ontology-ts-sdk/issues/new).
+You can open an issue by [clicking here](https://github.com/TesraSupernet/tesra-ts-sdk/issues/new).

-If you have any issues getting setup, open an issue or reach out in the [Ontology Discord](https://discordapp.com/invite/4TQujHj).
+If you have any issues getting setup, open an issue or reach out in the [Tersa Discord](https://discordapp.com/invite/4TQujHj).

 ## License

-The Ontology TypeScript SDK is availabl under the [LGPL-3.0 License](LICENSE).
+The Tersa TypeScript SDK is availabl under the [LGPL-3.0 License](LICENSE).